PCOS and Pregnancy: Key Risks and How to Manage Them

 Pregnant women with PCOS are at a slightly higher risk of preterm delivery.
 Maintaining stable blood sugar and hormone levels, along with regular medical supervision, helps reduce the risk of early labor.

-High Birth Weight in Babies of PCOS Pregnant Women
+High Birth Weight Risks in Babies of Women With PCOS

 Some babies born to mothers with PCOS may have higher birth weights due to maternal insulin resistance.
 Managing gestational diabetes and maintaining a balanced diet can lower the risk of delivering a large baby.

-Can PCOS Be Passed from Mother to Baby?
+Can PCOS Be Inherited From Mother to Child

 Research suggests there may be a genetic component to PCOS.
 Daughters of women with PCOS have a higher likelihood of developing the condition.
 However, early lifestyle management and awareness can help prevent or minimize symptoms later in life.